Beyond Brockovich: A Day in the Life of a Paralegal

 According to the Bureau for Labor Statistics, the typical entry-level education level for paralegals is an associate’s degree.
 Most paralegals and legal assistants have an associate’s degree in paralegal studies or a bachelor’s degree in another field and a certificate in paralegal studies.
 In addition to holding a degree and/or certification, paralegals should be good communicators, strong writers, and possess solid interpersonal skills like conflict resolution.

-If you are interested in a career as a paralegal, speak with the experts at Fremont College today.
+If you are interested in a career as a paralegal, speak with the experts at Fremont University today.
 Simply fill out the form on this page to get started!

 The Daily Life of a Paralegal

 As a future paralegal, you likely have a number of questions such as what does a paralegal manager do, what does a paralegal assistant do, what are the duties of a paralegal and so on.
 While these are all great questions lets take a step back and look at some tips that can help you become more successful in this profession.

 Maintaining a positive attitude when faced with challenges will help you stay on track.
 If you are able to adopt the right mindset, it will go a long way when it comes to staying motivated.
 Train your mind to focus on conquering setbacks instead of letting worry or doubt consume you.
 Keep in mind that if you believe you will accomplish your goals, you are more likely to take the necessary actions to do so.

 Acknowledge your progress